danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 This doesn't mean "cowboy" style coding, there's still room for questions and discussion as described in the previous section on writing, but we leave it to the engineer's judgement to decide if something is significant enough to require team input, or if its something they can make an "executive" decision on.

 <aside class="markdown-aside">
 Having every engineer on the team be an equal and effective owner is easy to accomplish when the size of the team is small relative to the size of the code base.
-This allows each person to work independently without risk of stepping on someone else's toes.
+This allows each person to work independently, minimizing the chance of stepping on someone else's toes.
 </aside>

 ## Trust